NCAR/sage-data-commons-dashboard/LOCAL_RUN_README.md

 To bring down the Docker Compose services:

 1. In IntelliJ, click the red **Down** button in the Console view.
-2. On the command line, run the following in the repository toplevel directory:
+2. On the command line, run the following in the repository's toplevel directory:
    ```bash
    docker compose down
    ```